Last Updated on October 26, 2023 by Sorin Petroj

 You can create drills for any of the strokes.
-The essential drill is to repeat the same stroke many times until you can do it consistently, with good stroke mechanics.
-If your arm muscles are not strong now, they soon will be if you are hitting the ball thousands of times a week!
+The essential drill is repeating the same stroke repeatedly until you can do it consistently with good stroke mechanics.
+If your arm muscles are not strong now, they will soon be if you hit the ball thousands of times a week!

 - Forehand block vs. all types of shots.

 - Topspin versus forehand loops.

 - Forehand chop.

 - Backhand blocks versus all types of shots.

 - Backspin versus backhand loops.

 - Backhand loop versus topspin.

 - Backhand flips.

 You can practice with multiple footwork drills.
 High-end table tennis robots can simulate more than 20 different footwork drills.
 Proper footwork (movement) is essential to playing table tennis at the highest level.